Gaius Caesar: Departure

 Due to his advanced age, Augustus was unable to travel to the east himself.
-There were few the Emperor trusted to settle matters in the east, but he was confident Gaius could.
+There were few to whom the Emperor could entrust matters in the east, but he was confident in Gaius.
 Gaius made a good choice because his presence represented that of the imperial family – all orders, promises, or threats coming from him were as valid as if they came from the Emperor himself.
 Nonetheless, he was only eighteen, and therefore too young for the conduct of important business.